BBBalls/hillside_hermitage_archive/_posts/2023-06-22-essay-Anigha-The_Meaning_of_Yoniso_Manasikara.md

       attention is directed at and thus allows him to discern the womb as his container.

-      This is why meditation techniques involving
-      <font color="red">**observation, focused attention and
-      concentration**</font> upon *things*, be they physical or mental imagery or concepts of any kind, are the epitome of *ayoniso manasikāra*, while claiming to be the opposite.
+      This is why meditation techniques involving <u>**observation, focused attention and concentration**</u> upon *things*, be they physical or mental imagery or concepts of any kind, are the epitome of *ayoniso manasikāra*, while claiming to be the opposite.
 They entail doubling down even more in the direction of the *attention*, the very grasping to which keeps beings bound to *saṁsāra*.
 Just like if the fetus would use a magnifying glass in hopes of it revealing to the truth of his enclosure, and thus lose even the chance of recognizing the wider context, these practices distract one even more from discerning the *yoni* of attention so one can finally abandon the mistaken notions of ownership of the latter.

-      It’s also why <font color="red">**intellectualizing and
-      psychologizing**</font> the Dhamma as a means of practice is wrong, because it equally involves putting all the weight on the *attention* (in this case to thoughts and ideas) and thus overlooking the <font color="blue">**foundation**</font> of it
+      It’s also why <u>**intellectualizing and psychologizing**</u> the Dhamma as a means of practice is wrong, because it equally involves putting all the weight on the *attention* (in this case to thoughts and ideas) and thus overlooking the
-      all, just like when observing bodily sensations as a practice.
+      <du>**foundation**</du> of it all, just like when observing bodily
+      sensations as a practice.
 It doesn’t matter *what* those thoughts are, even if they are the loftiest Dhamma, verbatim from the Buddha’s mouth—the actual Dhamma is always about the discernment of the broader context behind your thinking, the womb which your attention (“you”) sits in.
 The root of suffering and agitation is therefore never the *thinking*, it’s the fact that it’s being done *ayoniso*.

       > “Meditate like a thoroughbred, Sandha, not like a wild colt.
 And
       > how does a wild colt meditate?
 When a wild colt is tied up near
-      > the feeding trough he meditates: <font color="red">**‘Fodder,
+      > the feeding trough he meditates: <u>**‘Fodder, fodder!’**</u>
-      > fodder!’**</font> For what reason?
-Because when a wild colt is
+      > For what reason?
+Because when a wild colt is tied up by the
-      > tied up by the feeding trough, he does not ask himself:
+      > feeding trough, he does not ask himself: <du>**‘Now what task
-      > <font color="blue">**‘Now what task will my trainer set for me
-      > today?
-What can I do to satisfy him?’**</font> Tied up by the
+      > will my trainer set for me today?
+What can I do to satisfy
-      > feeding trough, he just meditates: ‘Fodder, fodder!’
-So too,
+      > him?’**</du> Tied up by the feeding trough, he just meditates:
-      > Sandha, a person who is like a wild colt, when gone to the
+      > ‘Fodder, fodder!’
+So too, Sandha, a person who is like a wild
-      > forest, to the foot of a tree, or to an empty hut, dwells with a
+      > colt, when gone to the forest, to the foot of a tree, or to an
-      > mind obsessed and oppressed by sensual lust[^15], and he does
+      > empty hut, dwells with a mind obsessed and oppressed by sensual
-      > not understand as it really is the
+      > lust[^15], and he does not understand as it really is the
-      > <font color="blue">**escape**</font> from arisen sensual lust.
+      > <du>**escape**</du> from arisen sensual lust.
+Harboring sensual
-      > Harboring sensual lust within, he <font color="red">**meditates,
+      > lust within, he <u>**meditates, cogitates, ponders, and
-      > cogitates, ponders, and ruminates**</font>.
-He dwells with a
+      > ruminates**</u>.
+He dwells with a mind obsessed and oppressed by
-      > mind obsessed and oppressed by ill will … by dullness and
+      > ill will … by dullness and drowsiness … by restlessness and
-      > drowsiness … by restlessness and remorse … by doubt, and he does
+      > remorse … by doubt, and he does not understand as it really is
-      > not understand as it really is the escape from arisen doubt.
+      > the escape from arisen doubt.
+Harboring doubt within, he
-      > Harboring doubt within, he meditates, cogitates, ponders, and
+      > meditates, cogitates, ponders, and ruminates.
-      > ruminates.
       >
       > “He meditates (1) in dependence on earth, (2) in dependence on
       > water, (3) in dependence on fire, (4) in dependence on air, (5)